rogfreitas/my_javabank/README.md

 This is a read only repository.
 You can only pull from this repo, not push.

-On your local machine, inside of your local repository, add this repo using `git remote add ac <github-url>` where `<gitlaburl>` is the url of this repo.
+On your local machine, inside of your local repository, add this repo using `git remote add ac <github-url>` where `<github-url>` is the url of this repo.

 At each step, you will make sure to: